-Martin was born in Nova Scotia and grew up between Canada, the United States, Australia and Europe, moving within a transient family who were students of the 20th century Tibetan Buddhist teacher, Chögyam Trungpa Rinpoche along with a diverse community of writers, artists and teachers whom he gathered.
-These nomadic traces in early life established an interest in questions pertaining to uprootedness, transience, intergenerational histories and embodied knowledge.
+Martin was born in Nova Scotia and grew up between Canada, the United States, Australia and Europe, moving within a transient family who were students of the 20th century Tibetan Buddhist teacher, Chögyam Trungpa Rinpoche along with a community of writers, artists and teachers.
+Questions pertaining to uprootedness, transience, intergenerational histories and embodied knowledge stem in part from these nomadic traces in early life as well as a recurrent lesson on our interdependence with the natural world.

 Martin’s work has been exhibited at The Klondike Institute for Arts and Culture (Dawson City YT), Artscape Gibraltar Point (Toronto Island ON) Dynamo Arts Association (Vancouver), Recess (NYC), CSA Space (Vancouver) and the Nanaimo Art Gallery (Vancouver Island).